Sub and Function Procedures

 Exactly what happens depends on the Sub

-procedure’s VBA code
+procedure’s VBA code.

-is also a procedure, but
+A Function is also a procedure, but

-it’s quite different from a Sub
+it’s quite different from a Sub.

-For understanding a Function
+For understanding a Function let’s take

-an example from MS Excel
+an example from MS Excel.

 Excel includes many worksheet functions that you use every day.
 Examples include

-takes input in form of values
+SUM.
+This SUM function takes input in form of values

 and then it does calculation behind the scene, and then returns a single value.